-If you can see objects nearby with no problem, but reading road signs or making out the writing on the board at school is difficult, then you’re probably nearsighted.
+If you can see objects nearby with no problem, but reading road signs or making out the writing on the board at school is more difficult, then you probably are nearsighted.
+Myopia simply occurs when the shape of the eyeball is too long or when the cornea/lens is too steep.
 The magnitude of this dictates the power of the lens for corrective eyewear.

-Myopia occurs when the eyeball is either too long or has a more rounded shape.
+Myopia occurs when the eyeball is either too long, or more rounded shape.
 Another less frequent cause of myopia is that the cornea, or lens is too curved.
 There is also some evidence that myopia may also be caused by too much close work.

 Since the eyes continue to grow during childhood, nearsightedness almost always occurs before the age of 20.
 The degree of myopia increases as the body grows rapidly, and will eventually level off in adulthood.
 During the years of rapid growth, frequent changes in prescription eyewear may be needed to maintain clear vision.